- On sale!

 Condition Report:

-Very Good - A tiny chip to the corner of one glass square.
-This is only visible upon very close inspection and does not detract from the appeal of the piece.
+Very Good - A little tarnishing to the metal in a couple of tiny areas.
+This is consistent with age and does not detract from the appeal of the earrings.

 Condition Report: